Redact elements by ID

 LRAllowProps

-helper function to generate the appropriate properties depending on the executing platform.
+helper function in conjunction with the spread operator to generate the appropriate component props based on the executing native platform.

 Note: this component is available as of release 1.19.0